Suryakiran09/Animated-figma-cover-page/Readme.md

-This is a animated cover page made from a figma cover page using html, css, tweenmax
+This is a animated front page made from a figma cover page using html, css, tweenmax